quantarick/Simple-Takeaway-Service-Monitor/README.md

 ## API

 ### Orders
-* create a order, note the delivery service will be automatically called and adding 2~10s delay to pick up the order from the shelf.
+* place a new order, note the delivery service will be automatically called and adding 2~10s delay to pick up the order from the shelf.

 ```properties
   POST http://localhost:8080/orders